 The Diversity, Equity, and Inclusion committee was established to plan events and activities to combat structural racism.
 The goal of the Diversity, Equity, and Inclusion committee is to create a safer, more inclusive, and more highly prosperous community within IBB and Georgia Tech, especially for black faculty, trainees and staff and other historically underrepresented groups.

-- Edward Botchwey (BME, Committee Chair)
+Edward Botchwey (BME, IBB DEI Committee Chair)

-Past Antiracism Distinguished Lectures
+Past Antiracism Distinguished Lecturers

 IBB Town Hall | The Question of Gun Violence: The Impact of Physical and Psychological Risk on Our Community Wellbeing – 6.21.22